EdwardMan917/matic-docs/docs/avail/architecture/avail-system-overview.md

 trust nodes.
 As the number of light clients grows, they collectively sample the entire block (even though each client only samples a small percentage).
-Light clients eventually form a p2p network amongst themselves; thus, after a block has been sampled, it becomes highly available—that is, even if the nodes were to go down (or attempt to censor a block), the light clients would be able to re-construct the block by sharing the pieces amongst themselves.
+Light clients eventually form a p2p network amongst themselves; thus, after a block has been sampled, it becomes highly available — that is, even if the nodes were to go down (or attempt to censor a block), the light clients would be able to re-construct the block by sharing the pieces amongst themselves.